aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/040_ssm/020_linux_stress/_index.md

 {{< img "linuxStressed.png" "Linux Stressed" >}}

 Congrats for completing this lab!
 In this lab you walked through running an experiment that took action within a Linux EC2 Instance using AWS Systems Manager.
 Using the integration between Fault Injection Simulator and AWS Systems Manager you can run scripted actions within an EC2 Instance.
-Through this integration you can script events against your applications or run other choas engineering tools and frameworks.
+Through this integration you can script events against your applications or run other chaos engineering tools and frameworks.

 ## Learning and improving